Haojen/raycast-SpeedTest/README.md

 We based `SPEEDTEST-CLI` version(**1.1.1.84**) or above created, If you are meet some trouble, you can first check your version.

-The homebrew default install Speedtest path is `/opt/homebrew/opt/speedtest/bin`.
+Homebrew default install Speedtest path is `/opt/homebrew/opt/speedtest/bin`.
 If you change the Homebrew default install location, you can specify your install location in the extension config.

 ### Privacy
-As we said, We based Speedtest® created. so if you want to know Privacy Policy you can go [Speedtest® Privacy](https://www.speedtest.net/about/privacy) get more.
-Besides, This Extension doesn't collect other user information.
+As we said we based Speedtest® created. so if you want to know Privacy Policy you can go to [Speedtest® Privacy](https://www.speedtest.net/about/privacy).
+Besides we doesn't collect any other user information.

 <hr>
 <h3 align="center">